duit/ansible-apache2-vhosts/README.md

 ensure that the user account is present and that they can log in via SSH. public_html folders will be created and the config will be symlinked to sites-enabled so that apache will server their content.

-### SSH settings

-As part of the creation of the vhosts all files within files/ssh/keys are combined and added to each enabled user account.
-This allows a number of users to log into each account as the hosting user.